uabrc/Building-Autoencoders-in-Keras/README.md

 # Building Autoencoders in Keras

-Using https://blog.keras.io/building-autoencoders-in-keras.html as a template, this project is for building simple autoencoders for image denoising
+Using https://blog.keras.io/building-autoencoders-in-keras.html as a template, this project is for building simple autoencoders for image denoising.

+For further understanding and developing more complex models, check out this Datacamp tutorial using data from the Human Connectome Project: https://www.datacamp.com/community/tutorials/reconstructing-brain-images-deep-learning

 ## Set up your environment